 Selection Criteria for Ships to be Inspected

 Ships are selected for PSC inspections based on risk factors.
 These include ship type, age, flag, and inspection history.
 The system aims to inspect high-risk ships more often while also conducting random checks.
 This ensures fairness for all vessels.
+The risk factor of a given vessel is also strongly associated with the flag it flies (it being white, grey or black listed).

 Scope and Areas Covered During PSC Inspections

 PSC inspections cover various areas to ensure safety and compliance.
 The initial check verifies certificates and documents and assesses the ship's condition.
 This includes the navigation bridge, engine room, and living spaces.
-Fire safety, life-saving appliances, and pollution prevention are also scrutinized.
+Fire safety, life-saving appliances, and pollution prevention are also examined.

 If a PSCO suspects non-compliance, a detailed inspection follows.
 This may involve operational controls and specific risk areas.
 Crew members must also demonstrate their knowledge of essential procedures and emergency responses.